THINGS YOU WILL NEED IN ADVANCE

 We will provide some food that he is used to.
-Many dogs cannot change diets quickly without some stomach upset.
 If you wish to change brands of food, do it gradually over several days by mixing a tiny amount in at first, slowly increasing the new food.
-We strongly discourage any food that contains corn.
-Dog food companies use it because it is a cheap way for them to show a high analysis of protein in their foods.
-Even though it looks great in a chemical analysis, the dog does not utilize it and it can cause allergies and skin problems.
-That applies to a large extent to most other grains although barley and rice don't seem to be a problem.
+We discourage any food that contains corn or wheat because we think they can cause allergies and skin problems.

 A young puppy should be fed two or three times daily.
 We generally give a puppy all he can eat.
 Also, try to feed your puppy a few hours before bedtime so he can have time to relieve himself.
 We feed our older dogs twice a day.

 We only know of a few breeders who do this but we have had success in training our dogs to use a litter box.

-There are a couple of brands made for cats that we have used and think are OK, also made from recycled newspaper.
-One is called “Yesterday’s Mews,” compressed into small pellets.
-The other is "PapPurr" that resembles ordinary cat litter.
-The clay-type cat litters work very well but the particles tend to stick on our dog’s coat and get spread around and become very messy so we no longer use it.
+There are several brands made for cats, also made from recycled newspaper but the dogs don't seem to be attracted to it as much as the Purina brand.
+The clay-type cat litters work but the particles tend to stick on our dog’s coat and get spread around and become very messy so we don't use it.